twinC-360/Werth-AR/README.md

+# Werth AR

+This is a Unity app that has been develop for the City of Wuppertal.

+This project is been published as required by the SmartCity publishing guidelines.

-Required 3rd party libs or Plugins.
+# Required 3rd party libs or Plugins.

 This application is using the following addon / plugins, that could not be published here for licensing reasons: